ShailKPatel/MirrorOfChronos/README.md

 ## 📌 Project Overview

-**Memory Lane** is a personalized AI system that enables users to have conversations with a simulation of their past selves.
+**MirrorOfChronos** is a personalized AI system that enables users to have conversations with a simulation of their past selves.
 Using a combination of personal writing, messages, social data, and optionally a custom-trained voice model, the system offers a nostalgic and emotional experience — like flipping through a diary, but interactive and alive.

 ---